 He then shared more about his spiritual life and how he felt like his faith had become more external.
 He was “going through the motions of his faith life.”

 Russ and Mitch then bantered back and forth, discussing how it felt when they see a close friend.
 The joy is instantaneous.
-They both pondered having Jesus as that type of friend.
+They both pondered aloud.

 “MY JESUS.”
 Love that.

 The next three kids went and they shared quickly.
 “The Chiefs won and I was excited.
+I passed a test that I thought I had bombed, so that relieved me.
 I didn’t have to work this week and that made me happy.”
 We pressed for a bit more and they gave a teeny tiny bit more.

 I was last.
 Oh my.
 As my family stared at me, it was hard to pick out the exact word of how I've been feeling this week.
 I told them, "Well, I've been writing posts again and it feels great.
 So I am satisfied.
 I also wrote a post for young moms this week....and....that made me feel something quite deep."

 Russ asked me to clarify and I told them that I had always felt stretched too thin when I was raising my babies.
-And I promised myself that if I ever got through it, I would make sure I emotionally supported young moms.
+And I promised myself that if I ever got through that phase (I was there for a good decade), I would make sure I emotionally supported young moms.

 This week it felt great being able to actually do that.
 (What ONE WORD captures all of that?)